1inch/solidity-utils/hardhat-setup/README.md

 3. **`registerCustom(...)`**: Allows registering custom networks with custom parameters for Etherscan contract verifications.

-4. **`registerZksync(...)`**: A specialized method for registering zkSync networks with additional parameters which specified for zksync network.

 5. **`registerAll()`**: Registers multiple standard networks using environment variables for configuration.

 ## Predefined environment variable names and their format